-The Fibroid Center at Stamford health is here to help you answer these questions.
+The Fibroid Center at Stamford Health is here to help you answer these questions.
 Our team offers a comprehensive, streamlined approach to managing all aspects of care for your uterine fibroids.
-Our expert physicians are here to meet with you about personalized treatment plans, minimally invasive options and access to the latest clinical trial.
+Our expert physicians are here to meet with you about personalized treatment plans, minimally invasive treatment options and access to the latest clinical trial.

 Request a Consultation

 If you have questions or would like to learn more about the clinical trial, please call 877.455.4HER or fill out this form.

 Uterine fibroids are firm tumors that are made of smooth muscle cells and fibrous connective tissue that develop in the uterus.
 In many cases, women can have more than one fibroid in the uterus.
 Fibroids are not cancerous, nor do they increase risk for uterine cancer.
 While research continues to be conducted, we still don't know the exact cause of uterine fibroids.

 What are some major risk factors of uterine fibroids?